bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/CALCULATIONS.md

     - R = (30 - 2.9) / 0.020 = 1360
   - Min current is 2ma at min voltage
     - (6 - 2.9) / 1360 = 0.0022
-  - 1330 KOhms is a standard E48 and E96 series resistor value.
+  - 1.33 KOhms is a standard E48 and E96 series resistor value.
+    - 1.2 KOhms is an extremely common value that might be cheaper.
+      - NMRA specifies 27v max, this project prefers 30v for additional margin.
+      - (27 - 2.9) / 1200 = 20ma is within LED specs at NMRA maximum voltage.